Summer Travel Destination: Primland Resort

 A luxurious trip surrounded by nature

-The Blue Ridge Mountains surround you like a fluffy bathrobe, while the rustic yet refined lodging at Primland Resort immerses you in comfort.
+The Blue Ridge Mountains surround you like a fluffy bathrobe, while the rustic yet refined lodging at Primland Resort in Meadows of Dan, Virginia, immerses you in comfort.
 Together, nature and luxury provide a peaceful sense of respite, of “Yes, I deserve this.”

 Four hours southwest of Richmond, the property extends across 12,000 acres, nestled among stately trees and majestic mountains.
 Resort guests can take part in diverse outdoor activities, guided or on their own.
-Besides the expected – nature walks and hiking, road or mountain biking, fishing, horseback riding, tennis, golf, kayaking and paddle boarding – Primland has some surprises to offer.
+Besides the expected – nature walks and hiking, biking, fishing, horseback riding, tennis, golf, kayaking, and paddle boarding – Primland has some surprises to offer.

 Go off-roading on specially designed trails in one- or two-person RTVs.
 Take a tree-climbing lesson.
 Take aim at the bow or air rifle range or with sporting clays.
 Hunt pheasant, deer, turkey or chukar as part of a sustainable wildlife program.
 At night, trade looking at the mountains for looking at the stars: there’s an onsite observatory dome with a Celestron CGE Pro 1400 telescope plus information on constellations and planets – not to mention a dark night sky unmarred by city lights.

-And when you peel yourself away from the great outdoors and wander inside The Lodge, you can enjoy the extensive spa with its array of massages, facials, body wraps and yoga classes; upscale farm-to-table dining at Elements; and a casual bar atmosphere at 19th Pub.
+And when you peel yourself away from the great outdoors and wander inside The Lodge, you can stay in the luxurious lodge rooms or the rustic but upscale tree houses; relax in the extensive spa with its array of massages, facials, body wraps and yoga classes; and enjoy fine epicurean dining at Leatherflower and a casual bar atmosphere at Laurel Bar.

 They say you shouldn’t run away from your problems, but that’s what you’ll do at Primland Resort.